-Going back to college at 35 may be intimidating, considering all the adult responsibilities you have in your daily life.
+Going back to college at 35 may be intimidating, considering all the adult responsibilities you may have in your daily life.
 Between balancing your work and household, it may feel as though college is no longer an option.
-The good news is that it’s never too late to go back to college, especially now that the school system has implemented various ways of accommodating to various students’ limitations and preferences.
+The good news is that it’s never too late to go back to school, especially now that the school system has implemented various ways of accommodating to students’ limitations and learning preferences.

-Whether you’re wanting a career change, promotion, or a new set of skills, going to college at 35 has never been easier.
-In this article, you’ll learn why going back to school at 35 is an excellent decision, what the alternatives to college are, and how to go about this pursuit.
+Whether you want a career change, promotion, or a new set of skills, going to college at 35 is just as doable now as when you were younger.
+In this article, you’ll learn why going back to school at 35 can be a viable path, what the alternatives to college are, and how to go about this pursuit.

 Is 35 Too Old to Go Back to School?

 No, 35 is not too old to go back to school.
-In fact, it could be the best time to go back to school.
-Now more than ever, campus programs offer flexible schedules and tuition payment options that make the burden of postsecondary education more bearable.
+In fact, it could be an incredibly enriching experience.
+Now more than ever, campus programs offer flexible schedules and tuition payment options that make the burden of postsecondary education more doable.

 Why You Should Go Back to School at 35

 - Higher pay.
-Statistics from the US Bureau of Labour Statistics show that higher education equals higher pay.
-Advancing your education helps you acquire new skills that open up plenty of career opportunities.
+2024 statistics from the U.S. Bureau of Labour Statistics show that higher education can bring about higher pay.1 Advancing your education helps you acquire new skills that open up plenty of career opportunities.

 - Get a promotion.
-If you have been feeling stuck in your chosen career path because there is no career advancement, going back to school at 35 is a solid plan.
-It will upgrade your resume and help you climb up the company ladder.
+If you have been feeling stuck in your chosen career path because there is no career advancement, going back to school at 35 can be a way to add some clout to your resume and potentially help you climb up the company ladder.

 - Start a new career.
 If you’re feeling unfulfilled in your career path, you’ve discovered a new passion, your work is challenging to your health, or you just want a career with better pay, a career switch is a great reason to go back to college at age 35.